 Awning for breeze during light rain

 For a backpacker, the number one feature on this tent is how lightweight it is for the price and features that you receive.
-The Kelty Horizon 2 person tent is lighter than other tents that are similar to it and is also cheaper than comparable tents.
+Kelty Horizon 2-2 Person Ultralight Freestanding Tent with Stargazing Rainfly is lighter than other tents that are similar to it and is also cheaper than comparable tents.
 Making this a backpacker’s perfect tent.

 Another great feature for not only backpackers but for anyone camping is how fast and easy it is to set up and take down.
 Everything is basically one giant piece, so you pop up the poles, attach the tent clips, and it is done.
 No more fumbling around with multiple poles or trying to attach a rain fly perfectly.
 It only takes me about 3 minutes to set up.